 |Certificates of Deposit|| ||$500 for all terms|

-Centennial Bank offers several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-Centennial Bank does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
+Centennial Bank has several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+Centennial Bank does not have the best savings rate, which means you should think about looking elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Centennial Bank's CD rates are fair as compared against the national average.Back to Overview
+Centennial Bank's CD rates are fair compared to the average U.S. bank.Back to Overview

 Find a Centennial Bank Near Me